-court shall retain jurisdiction to ensure that its order or judgment is carried out.
-If the court determines that its order or judgment has not been carried out within 60 days, the court may issue further

-(1) In any action, the record of the proceedings before the local agency shall be filed as expeditiously as possible and, notwithstanding Section 1094.6 of the Code of Civil Procedure, all or part of the record may be filed (1) by the petitioner with the petition ok petitioner's points and authorities, (2) by the respondent with respondent's points and authorities, (3) after payment of costs by the petitioner, or (4) as otherwise directed by the court.
-If the expense of preparing the record has been borne by the petitioner and the petitioner is the prevailing party, the expense shall be taxable as costs.
+court shall retain jurisdiction to ensure that its order or judgment ATTACHMENT 3 is carried out.
+If the court determines that its order or judgment 0 has not been carried out within 60 days, the court may issue further orders as provided by law to ensure that the purposes and policies of this section are fulfilled.
+(1) In any action, the record of the proceedings before the local 0325 agency shall be filed as expeditiously as possible and, notwithstanding Section 1094.6 of the Code of Civil Procedure, all or part of the record may be filed (1) by the petitioner with the petition or petitioner's points and authorities, (2) by the respondent with respondent's points and authorities, (3) after payment of costs by the petitioner, or (4) as otherwise directed by the court.
+If the expense of preparing the record has been borne by the petitioner and the petitioner is the prevailing party, the ţ